|Star Type||Main Sequence Dwarf-K, Main Sequence Dwarf-K|

 Like the Grand Canyon on Earth or the Magnetic Ridge on Terra, Goss exists first and foremost as a tourist destination, with little to offer those not interested in taking in the sights.
 Goss was initially settled by a plethora of naturalistic religious groups, likely motivated by the belief that the system's majestic nebulascape would allow them to better commune with their deities.
 As a result, the population today prides itself on its self-sufficiency, producing their own goods with little excess.
 The end result is that Goss is no place for a bulk trader.

 The UEE military also regularly utilizes Goss as a port of call for shore leave for their longer-duration frontier-facing fleets.
 Civilians would do well to avoid the nightclubs and other hotspots on Cassel when a UEE carrier group is in orbit!
-The servicemen visiting the planet in such instances have usually been in space for eight to twelve months without relief, and enter the atmosphere looking for a good time.
+The servicemen visiting the planet in such instances have usually been in space for eight to twelve months without relief, and they eagerly come down to the surface looking for a good time.
 Local authorities are used to these visits and generally look the other way to much of the rowdiness.
 There is also a large military hospital complex on Goss III, the ultimate destination for warriors wounded in battle with the Vanduul.

 Goss A is a Main Sequence Dwarf-K star.